RICtoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-This upcoming north-south trail will go from Petersburg to Ashland when complete.
-It’ll connect with the Capital Trail and Appomattox River Trail as well as numerous parks including Bryan Park, Battery Park, Abner Clay Park, and JRPS.
+When complete, this upcoming north-south trail will go from Petersburg to Ashland.
+It’ll connect with the Capital Trail and Appomattox River Trail, as well as numerous parks, including Bryan Park, Battery Park, Abner Clay Park, and JRPS.

 Get the right gear